Octavius-Dante/Tetra-Proxima/CAPM-DAY-12/Readme.md

 Error in merge descriptors - Merging application type description is error (there is no type called 'nodejsnpm ins' it is 'nodejs')
 </br>
 </br>
-so started searching for this descriptor (nodejsnpm ins) in all the essential files package.json, package-lock.json, mta.yaml
+so started searching for this descriptor (nodejsnpm ins) in mta.yaml as shown in the log
-</br> in mta.yaml the problem was identified
 </br>
 </br>
 <img src="./files/capmd12-92.png" >